-A 1 J К L М N 1 What is the process for the landslide study?
+A К М Ν Community study?
+E.g. CEG, registered geologist etc What is the process for the landslide study?
 Who reviews it and who approves it?
 Is the landslide hazard area mapped?
 If so, what is it called?
 Date made?
-Associated Overlays Associated maps Map Dates 14 Not referenced not mapped NA NA 15 Estacada Not referenced Not Referenced The Estacada comprehensive plan slopes map, undated, Figure 8 and the Estacada comprehensive plan hazards map, undated, Figure 9 The Estacada comprehensive plan slopes map, undated, Figure 8 and the Estacada comprehensive plan hazards map, undated, Figure 9 Undated 16 Estacada 15.12.020.B - The building official receives and makes determinations on building permit applications.
-Yes - Code refers to two maps, the Estacada comprehensive plan hazard DOGAMI Bulletin 78, Environmental Hazard Inventory, Clackamas County, Oregon (This secon Of mag may be mislabeled and actually refer to bulletin 99, Geology and Geologic Hazards of Northwestern Clackamas County, Oregon.
+Associated Overlays Associated maps Map Dates 14 Durham Not referenced Not referenced not mapped NA NA 15 Not referenced Not Referenced The Estacada comprehensive plan slopes map, undated, Figure 8 and the Estacada comprehensive plan hazards map, undated, Figure 9 The Estacada comprehensive plan slopes map, undated, Figure 8 and the Estacada comprehensive plan hazards map, undated, Figure 9 Undated 16 Estacada 16.68.030.D.1 - Locations of recent landslide (or slope applications.
+Yes - Code refers to two maps, the Estacada comprehensive plan hazards map, undated, and the DOGAMI Bulletin 78, Environmental Hazard Inventory, Clackamas County, Oregon (This second map may be mislabeled and actually refer to bulletin 99, Geology and Geologic Hazards of Northwestern Clackamas County, Oregon.
 1979) Estacada comprehensive plan hazards map DOGAMI Bulletin 78, Environmental Hazard Inventory, Clackamas County, Oregon (This second map may be mislabeled and actually refer to bulletin 99, Geology and Geologic Hazards of Northwestern Clackamas County, Oregon.
 1979) 1979

-A 0 P Q R 1 Community What do the provisions say about drainage and soils types?
+A 0 Р Q 1 Community What do the provisions say about drainage and soils types?
 What do the provisions say about grading and erosion control?
-What do the provisions say about land division requirements?
-Are there any building code related provisions referenced in the land use code?
-14 Appendix Table 1: Soils and Slopes table outlining soil types and slopes in various areas around Durham.
+What do the provisions say about land division requirement 14 Durham Appendix Table 1: Soils and Slopes table outlining soil types and slopes in various areas around Durham.
 Appendix Figure 1: Soils map.
 Not included with Comprehensive Plan PDF.
-Not referenced Not referenced Not referenced 15 Pg.33 - Outlines general soil types and their distribution in Pg.
-18- The city will consider erosion control measures in all development proposals.
-The city has adopted Chapter 70 of the uniform Building Code which sets forth regulations to control excavation, grading, and earthwork construction, including erosion control and drainage requirements Pg.118 - Subdivided lots will be reviewed during the subdivision process.
-Pg.18 - City has adopted UBC Chapter 70.
-Pg.118 - UBC Chapter 40 precludes development on excessive slopes.
-16 grading concept plan.
+Not referenced Not referenced 15 Estacada Provisions primarily focus on preserving soil types I-IV for agricultural zoning.
+Pg.33 - Outlines general soil types and their distribution in city.
+Pg.42, #9 - References soil types as a factor in determining slide hazards area on Fig. 9 Map.
+Pg.
+18 - The city will consider erosion control measures in all development proposals.
+The city has adopted Chapter 70 of the uniform Building Code which sets forth regulations to control excavation, grading, and earthwork construction, including erosion control and drainage requirements Pg.118 - Subdivided lots will be reviewed during the subdivi process.
+16 Estacada 16.68.030.D - Areas of weak foundational soil require a soils expert study prior to development.
+16.108.020.C.2 - Before subdividing property, consideration must be given to the erosion potential, stability, bearing qualities of the soil and geologic formations; soil permeability and infiltration rates.
+16.52.030.A.3.c - Development proposals require submission of a grading concept plan.
 16.108.020.C.2 - proposed subdivisions should include an impact statement taking into consideration erosion potential, stability, bearing qualities of the soil and geologic formations; soil permeability and infiltration rates.
-15.04.030 - Excavation and Grading.
+16.108.020.C.2 - proposed subdivisions should include an impact statement taking into consideration erosion potent stability, bearing qualities of the soil and geologic formation soil permeability and infiltration rates.

+R K ents?
+Are there any building code related provisions referenced in the land use code?
+Not referenced vision Pg.18 - City has adopted UBC Chapter 70.
+Pg.118 - UBC Chapter 40 precludes development on excessive slopes. ntial, ons; 15.04.030 - Excavation and Grading.
 The city adopts by reference Chapter 33 of the Uniform Building Code adopted by the International Conference of Building Officials, 1994 Edition, and as amended.